timtiemens/secretshare/Readme.md

 Note on the Secret
 -----
-From above, you can see the largest pre-defined prime modulus is 4096 bits, which only allows 512 characters of secret.
+From above, you can see the 4096 bit modulus in use, which only allows 512 characters of secret.
+The largest available pre-defined prime modulus is 8192 bits, which only allows 1024 characters of secret.
 In case it isn't obvious, the best way to use the secret share program is to use it to split the secret key that was used by a symmetric encryption program to encrypt the actual secret --  i.e. split and share the key, not the original secret content.
 See gpg -c (aka gpg --symmetric) for an example of symmetric encryption.
 See openssl enc for another example of symmetric encryption.